castorini/ragnarok/docs/rag24.md

 # Ragnarök: End-to-end RAG Baselines for TREC-Researchy 24 and TREC-RAGgy 24

 This document describes the end-to-end retrieval-augmented generation (RAG) baselines for the TREC-Researchy 24 and TREC-RAGgy 24 development sets.
 All systems are grounded on the MS MARCO V2.1 segmented doc corpus curated for the TREC 2024 RAG Track.
-The baselines are based on [Anserini's BM25 first-stage retrieval](https://github.com/castorini/anserini) followed by [RankLLM's multi-step RankZephyr](https://github.com/castorini/rank_llm) reranking and finally, augmented-generation with one of OpenAI's GPT-4o or Cohere's Command R+.
+The baselines are based on [Anserini's BM25 first-stage retrieval](https://github.com/castorini/anserini) followed by [RankLLM's multi-step RankZephyr](https://github.com/castorini/rank_llm) reranking and finally, augmented-generation with one of OpenAI's GPT-4o, Cohere's Command R+ or Meta's LLaMA-3.1 (8B + 70B).
 Note that the reranking step is optional and can be skipped if you only want to use the first-stage BM25 retrieval.
 The generation step can also be skipped if you only plan to submit systems to the (R)etriaval subtask.

 ## Retrieval - BM25

-The following commands show how to run Anserini on the dev sets i.e., TREC-Researchy 24 and TREC-RAGgy 24, and evaluate effectiveness, on the segmented doc corpus:
+The following commands show how to run Anserini's BM25 on the dev sets i.e., TREC-Researchy 24 and TREC-RAGgy 24, and evaluate effectiveness, on the segmented doc corpus:

 Anserini is packaged in a self-contained fatjar, which also provides the simplest way to get started.
 Assuming you've already got Java installed, fetch the fatjar: